rust-lang/rfcs/text/0000-variant-types.md

 let _ = b as Foo::Variant1; // Ok
 ```

+See alternatives below, it may be better to not support down-casting.

 ## impls

 `impl`s may exist for both enum and variant types.
 There is no explicit sharing